AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 # Ad-Hoc Networks

-A Network without a <ItemLink id="controller"/>
+A Network without a <ItemLink id="controller" />
 is considered to be Ad-Hoc, and can support up to 8 channel using devices.
-Once you exceed 8 devices the networks channel using devices will shutdown, you can either remove devices, or add a <ItemLink id="controller"/>.
+Once you exceed 8 devices the networks channel using devices will shutdown, you can either remove devices, or add a <ItemLink id="controller" />.

 Unlike with controllered networks, [smart cables](../items-blocks-machines/cables.md) on ad-hoc networks will show the number of channels in use network-wide instead of the number of channels flowing through that specific cable.

-While using [Ad-Hoc](ad-hoc-networks.md) networks each device will use 1 channel network wide, this is very different from how <ItemLink id="controller"/> allocate channels based on shortest route.
+While using [Ad-Hoc](ad-hoc-networks.md) networks each device will use 1 channel network wide, this is very different from how <ItemLink id="controller" /> allocate channels based on shortest route.

 # A Visual Example